samaradel/www_threefold/www.threefoldtoken.com/content/team/geert.md

 weight = 7
 +++
-Geert is head of Engineering at GIG Technology and was the founder of Mobicage, the company behind the successful mobile open-source platform Rogerthat.
+Geert is head of Engineering at ThreeFold Foundation and GIG Technology.
+He was the founder of Mobicage, the company behind the successful mobile open-source platform Rogerthat.
 He is a programming and open-source enthusiast and leads our software development labs in Gent, Cairo and Dubai.